duckietown/code-examples/README.md

 This example shows how to subscribe to a continuous stream of camera frames in ROS.

 * **NOTE:** This example requires a window to be opened for the live stream to be shown.
-Some newer versions of MacOS will not support this.
+Newer versions of MacOS do not support this.